panweihit/DropNeuron/README.md

 You will use a command looking like this with FIVE input parameters.

-Look at the instruction on top of the script of each example
+Look at the instructions and a sample of resultes on top of the script of each example

     python autoencoder.py argv[1] argv[2] argv[3] argv[4] argv[5]